The Safest and Most Dangerous Places in Princeton Heights, St. Louis, MO: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Princeton Heights is $1,202 per year, which is $738 more than the national average and $542 more than St. Louis's city average.
-Below we compare neighborhoods similar to Princeton Heights:
+The overall cost of crime per resident in Princeton Heights is $1,202 per year, which is $738 more than the national average and $542 more than St. Louis's city average.
+The comparison below uses neighborhoods similar to Princeton Heights:

 • In Dutchtown, St. Louis, MO, crime costs $1,547 per person, which is $345 more than in Princeton Heights.